 On the Bundles Page, you will be shown the current Bundle across the top of the page with a countdown to this Bundle ending and the next Bundle becoming available.

-If you have an active paid Subscription, you'll be able to continue accessing the Asset Bundle after the countdown ends but if you do not have an active paid Subscription, you will no longer be able to download the Bundle after this time.
+If you have an active paid Subscription, you'll be able to continue accessing the Asset Bundle after the countdown ends but if you do not have an active paid Subscription, you will only be able to download the current Asset Bundle.